felipelagos/mahh/README.md

 # Multi-Armed Bandit-Based Hyper-Heuristics for Combinatorial Optimization Problems

-This repository contains the source code and instances of the paper [Multi-Armed Bandit-Based Hyper-Heuristics for Combinatorial Optimization Problems] by F. Lagos and J. Pereira.
+This repository contains the source code and instances of the paper [Multi-Armed Bandit-Based Hyper-Heuristics for Combinatorial Optimization Problems] by F. Lagos and J. Pereira (https://doi.org/10.1016/j.ejor.2023.06.016).

 Case study: The Vehicle Routing Problem with Time Windows (VRPTW).